 Problem The Media Manager Paste Special command transfers only the clip destination, use Paste Special on one clip at a time.
 Use the Transfer Monitor to verify that each transfer is complete before copying and using

-Workaround If you wish to transfer all of the clip material of several clips to the generates an error message.
-(18414)
+Workaround If you wish to transfer all of the clip material of several clips to the error messages concerning master.mmf or the location of the Event

 Paste Special to transfer the next clip.